CyberDani/Programming-puzzle-pieces/README.md

 - [x] Apply more redesigns on basic principles (2019.10.21)
 - [x] Explain RAII, start to redesign basic principles (2019.10.07)
 - [x] Add a separate topic "similar projects" to online resources (2019.10.02)
-- [x] Add personal recommendation for a great first book (2019.10.01)

 ### How can I contribute?